Sentinel First Flight

 - Make sure the props are on correctly and that they are securly attached

 You should be comfortable flying before proceeding!

-Arm the vehicle, now safely fly in manual mode!
-No instructions here, you should know what you are doing if you’re flying!
+Once confortable with position mode, now safely fly in manual mode!
+No instructions here, this is an advanced mode and you should know what you are doing if you’re flying!